Wikimedia

 It would be possible to hack around this.
 I could have written some sort of simple web-app which generated a new post, committed it to git, pushed it to github, built the site, and sync’d it onto my hosting.
 That’d keep the ridiculous performance / security benefits of a static site, while still letting me make quick updates from wherever I happen to be.
 It’d even be fairly easy, at least to get something basic working.

 But.
 I don’t really want to do that.
-The point of using a system like Jekyll or (before it) WordPress is to offload that particular bit of work onto someone else, who can pay attention to all of those details for me.
+The point of using a system like Jekyll or (before it) Wordpress is to offload that particular bit of work onto someone else, who can pay attention to all of those details for me.

-Why WordPress again?
+Why Wordpress again?
 Well…

 It’s really popular.
 This does count for something.
 Automattic likes to point out that it around a quarter of the public web runs on it.
 This means there’s a lot of resources available.

 To keep some of what I liked from Jekyll, I’m using Automattic’s Jetpack plugin.
-This gets me a lot of the fancy features from WordPress.com, including letting me keep using Markdown to write these posts.
-I’m also using the WP-Super-Cache plugin, because it seems that even now running uncached WordPress is just asking for trouble.
+This gets me a lot of the fancy features from Wordpress.com, including letting me keep using Markdown to write these posts.
+I’m also using the WP-Super-Cache plugin, because it seems that even now running uncached Wordpress is just asking for trouble.

-I’ll write another post soon about how to migrate from Jekyll to WordPress.
+I’ll write another post soon about how to migrate from Jekyll to Wordpress.
 There were a few bumps along the way.

 Hubot